eilara/Rx.pl/README.md

 ----

 * skip/take while/until/last, first/last
-  select many, timestamp, let, max/min/sum/average, fold/scan,
+  timestamp, let, max/min/sum/average, fold/scan,
-  repeat (resubscribes to self), retry, timeout, blocking foreach, any, all, group by, do, delay, fork join
+  repeat (resubscribes to self), retry, timeout, any, all, group by, fork join, blocking to\_list

+* decide- does this use Coro, EV, Coro::EV, Coro::AnyEvent and/or
+  AnyEvent?
+EV works nicely with EV::Glib and Gtk3 at least on Linux, AnyEvent is more common for Http work, Coro is awesome but is it required?
+Currently uses a mish-mash of string, glue, fog, mirrors, and every single one of the above mentioned modules

 * "K 1" instead of "sub{ 1 }"